texfaq/texfaq.github.io/FAQ-protect.md

 ---
+title:  What's the reason for ''protection''?
 section: Macro programming
 subsection: LaTeX macro tools and techniques
 date: 2014-06-10
 ---

-# What's the reason for ''protection''?

 Sometimes LaTeX saves data it will reread later.
 These data are often the argument of some command; they are the so-called moving